-Scott Blanchard enters his ninth season overall at Brown and his seventh year in his second stint as an assistant coach for the Brown University women's volleyball team in 2014-15.
+Scott Blanchard enters his 10th season overall at Brown and his eighth year in his second stint as an assistant coach for the Brown University women's volleyball team in 2015-16.
 Blanchard served the Bears as an assistant from 1995-96 and rejoined the program prior to the 2008-09 season.

 Blanchard helped guide the Bears to back-to-back seasons in the top half of the Ivy League in 2013 and 2014 as Brown posted an 8-6 league mark in 2013 and a 7-7 conference ledger in 2014.
 He has mentored 10 All-Ivy selections during his time at Brown, including five such performers from 2011-14.